Geeksltd/Olive/docs/Microservices/DevOps/Service-preparation.md

 }
 ```

-Before create a KMS policy, specially the one for decryption, make sure it doesn't exist to avoid duplication.
+Before createing a KMS policy, specially the one for decryption, make sure it doesn't exist to avoid duplication.

 Once you have a template, you should:
 * Login to the AWS console